data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-144

-*Solution*.
-This follows directly from the block matrix product formula by writing $A$ is a block matrix with its columns as blocks and $B$ with its rows as blocks.
+*Solution.* This follows directly from the block matrix product formula by writing $A$ is a block matrix with its columns as blocks and $B$ with its rows as blocks.

 [Continue](btn:next)